junxit/us-congress-bills-113/metadata.md

 - 2014-07-22 — Placed on the Union Calendar, Calendar No. 409.
 - 2014-07-22 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 113-543, Part I.
 - 2014-07-22 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 113-543, Part I.
+- 2014-07-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.